vahanfreiheit/fdctina/content/infrastructure-modernization-for-the-google-cloud-platform/our-public-customer-success-stories-with-metro-and-tchibo.md

 ---
-title: "Our Public Customer Success Stories with Metro and Tchibo"
+title: "Our public customer success stories"
 date: 2024-11-01
 draft: false
 weight: 3
 contentTheme: black
 ---
-### Our Public Customer Success Stories
+### Our public customer success stories

 Using the Google Cloud Platform, we successfully migrated many of our clients to the cloud.
 With two of them we have published success stories to which you can find more information below.
 Many more are to come.